-Right now our system is very — maybe only — focus is on punishment and “winning”.
-On the periphery, I’ve seen several cases where seeking true help for the individual is last.
+Right now our court system is very — maybe only — focus is on punishment and “winning”.
+On the periphery, I’ve seen several cases where seeking true help for the individual (perpetrator) is last.
 To the attorneys, it’s much more about “winning” as if people’s lives and future are a game.
-I can’t understand how they sleep at night.
+It makes me sick, and I can’t understand how they sleep at night.
 Truly, they must feed themselves all kinds of lies to avoid separating fact from fantasy — emphasis here on our prosecutors.

 Get Rid of Guns in Entertainment.

 Certainly the entertainment industry could do a lot to influence the perception of guns and gun violence.
 Movies without violence?
 Entertainment where conflict is resolved by higher skills — like thinking?
+Or reasoning?
+Or kindness?
 That’s not as easy or as shocking, so maybe the industry isn’t up to the task.
 Violence sells, so maybe the money is worth more than the shooting victims lives?

 Address Mental Health.